theTrueJedi/theTrueJedi.github.io/addtocart.md

 The home for all those things we've ranted and raved about, big & small.
 </p>

-> Note: If pick up any of these fine items through the links provided, I may get a small commission, at no cost to you.
+> Note: If you pick up any of these fine items through the links provided, I may get a small commission, at no cost to you.
 Call it a finder's f(r)ee.

-# What kinda stuff you need?
+## What kinda stuff you need?
 1. [Baby Stuff](#baby)
 2. [Kitchen Stuff](#kitchen)
     - [Coffee Corner](#coffee) ☕️